UniMath/agda-unimath/src/metric-spaces/functoriality-short-maps-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

       ( f~g ∘ map-cauchy-approximation-Pseudometric-Space A u)
 ```

-### The action of short maps on Cauchy approximations is natural w.r.t. the unit map
+### The action on short maps of Cauchy pseudocompletions is natural w.r.t. the unit map

 ```agda
 module _